johnholdun/activitypub-server/README.md

 ```

 If the request works, you'll receive a 201 with a Location header that directs you to your created Activity.
 In order to deliver this Activity to the relevant parties, you'll need to run the outbox queue.

+### Addressing your audience

+The outbox makes no assumptions about who you want to notify about your creations.
+If you don't specify `to` or `cc` fields, it won't be sent to anyone!
+Here are some recommendations for who to send to, by type of object:

+- Like: to author of liked object
+- Follow: to target
+- Note: to public, cc followers and anyone tagged and author of reply, if applicable
+- Announce: to public, cc followers and author of object being announced

+An Undo should generally be sent to the same audience as the activity it's undoing.

 ## The Queue